Statue of Robert Burns (Milwaukee): Burns Triangle landscaping

 In 2010, the Saint Andrew's Society, in collaboration with the Milwaukee County Parks, organized private donations to fund and install a walkway of commemorative engraved granite pavers around the base of the Burns Monument.
-With the walkway in place, visitors to the statue can see the monument engravings and bas reliefs up-close without walking through the rose bushes or the flower beds.
+With the walkway in place, visitors to the statue can view the monument engravings and bronze panels up-close without walking through the rose bushes or flower beds.

-In 2013, granite benches were privately donated and installed in the Burns Triangle, in collaboration with the Milwaukee County Parks, to allow visitors to sit and view the statue.
+In 2013, granite benches were privately donated and installed in the Burns Triangle, with the approval from the Milwaukee County Parks officials, to allow visitors to sit and view the statue.
 The granite benches are engraved with selections of Burns's poetry.

 Wreath-laying ceremonies

-A wreath-laying celebration is held annually at the monument.
-The annual wreath-laying ceremony, which by tradition begins at 2:00 pm, is held on the Sunday nearest to Robert Burns's birthday, January 25.
-Local Scots, Burnsians, and members of the Saint Andrew's Society gather in celebration at the Burns Monument to recite poetry, play the bagpipes, and sing Burns's songs.
+A wreath-laying celebration is held annually at the monument on the Sunday nearest to Robert Burns's birthday.
+Poetry fans, Burnsians, and members of the Saint Andrew's Society gather in celebration at the Burns Monument to recite poetry, play the bagpipes, and sing songs.